 An exemplar in using stock as a combination currency in the 1990s was Cisco Systems.
-Founded in 1984 in the heart of Silicon Valley, Cisco grew from \$70 million in sales and 254 employees in 1990, the year of its IPO, to \$18.9 billion and 34,000 employees a decade later.
+Founded in 1984 in the heart of Silicon Valley, Cisco grew from \$70 million in sales and 254 employees in 1990, the year of its IPO, to \$18.9 billion in sales and 34,000 employees a decade later.
 By that time, Cisco had dominated the market for networking equipment, and was entering the more complex market for service-provider (or carrier-class) communication technology.

 Key to Cisco's growth from 1993 were numerous acquisitions of other technology companies.
 From 1993 through 2000, Cisco did 60 acquisitions, valued at \$32.5 billion of which 98 percent was paid in Cisco's shares.
-Through this "growth-through-acquisition" strategy, by the late 1990s Cisco could claim to have been the fastest growing company in U.S. history.
-Meanwhile, in the Internet boom, two of Cisco's Old Economy competitors, U.S.-based Lucent, the largest communications company in the world in 2000, and Nortel, based in Canada but with its largest footprint in the United States,
+60 Through this "growth-through-acquisition" strategy, by the late 1990s Cisco could

-Alfred Rappaport and Mark L. Sirower.
+56 Alfred Rappaport and Mark L. Sirower.
 "Stock or Cash: The Trade-Off for Buyers and Sellers in Mergers and Acquisitions," Harvard Business Review, November-December, 1999: 147-158.